 What a cracking book!
-There is very little authoritative material available to help those selling through distributors.
+There is very little authoritative material available to help those selling through distributors and indirect channels.

-International Sales and the Middleman explains how to overcome the challenges of selling through distributors, resellers, dealers, and sales agents.
+International Sales and the Middleman explains how to overcome the challenges of selling through indirect channels such as distributors, resellers, dealers, and sales agents.

-From time to time I look for books on the subject and had failed to find anything I felt relevant until a course participant on our Accelerate Sales via Partners recommended this book.
+From time to time I look for books on the subject and had failed to find anything I felt relevant until a course participant on our Sales through Partners course recommended this book.

-This is the first really useful book on the subject that I have come across.
+John Griffin's book is the first really useful material on the subject that I have come across.
 It is a slim volume of 165 pages.
-John Griffin has written a direct, no nonsense, and insightful guide.
+John has written a direct, no nonsense, and insightful guide.

 If you have a need to set up an international network of distributors or resellers, this book is well worth the hour or two it takes to read.
 It will save you from the pitfalls and help you succeed.

 Not only is it informative, John injects an element of humour and relates many experiential stories.

 I found myself reaching for a highlighter and jotting notes in the margins within a few pages, starting with the primary goal.
 "To fight for an unfair share of distributor sales time."

 John is a regional Managing Director of an American healthcare corporation.
 He demonstrates great understanding and insight into the trials and tribulations of running a distributor or operating as a middleman.
 He writes from the first-hand perspective and it is obvious that his observations, advice, and recommendations are drawn from extensive personal experience of working with overseas distributors.

 "First, far too much intelligence, professionalism and enthusiasm is ascribed to the distributor.
 Time and again the contract or handshake is thought to be a starting pistol, and the supplier lies back in exhausted post-coital slumber dreaming of legions of dealer salesman swarming all over the territory detailing product and booking orders.
 Nothing could be further from the truth."